letmeentertainyou/IceBrakes/README.txt

 To run IceBrakes linting on your file simple run
 $ ./icebrakes.py path/to/your/file.py

+IceBrakes also supports directories as input and will recursively lint every python file in a given directory.

-Or you can install IceBrakes with the following command
+You can install IceBrakes with the following command
 $ sudo cp icebrakes.py /usr/local/bin/icebrakes

 If you are interested in diving into the code or using IceBrakes as a module